1. There’s no such thing as a sugar rush. It’s just a just a placebo.

 24. Redheads are not going extinct.
 Neither are blondes.

-25. There wasn’t actually any widespread panic following the first broadcast of Orson Welles’ 1938 radio adaptation of The War of the Worlds.
+25. There wasn’t actually widespread panic after Orson Welles’ 1938 radio broadcast of The War of the Worlds.

 26. Bats are not blind.

 All bat species have eyes and are can see.
 In fact, some species of bat have excellent night vision.

 27. Life expectancy wasn’t actually in the thirties during the MiddIe Ages.

 Life expectancy in the Middle Ages was lower, but that’s because the average age was pulled down by a high infant mortality rate.
 If you survived to adulthood in medieval England, you could expect to live into your sixties.